 Under Jimmy’s leadership, Jimmy John’s has grown almost 2,800 locations in 43 states.
 With success like that, it comes as no surprise that Jimmy John’s has been the recipient of numerous awards.
 In 2015, Entrepreneur.com named Jimmy John’s in the top 10 Promising Franchises for Ambitious Entrepreneurs, and a year later and again in 2018, Jimmy John’s was listed #1 on Entrepreneur’s Franchise 500 list.
 Jimmy John’s has also been ranked #1 Franchise by Forbes.
 Today, Jimmy John’s is one of the fastest growing chains according to the NRN Top 100.

-As the founder and owner of Jimmy John’s, Jimmy has been recognized for his professional and personal successes.
+As the founder of Jimmy John’s, Jimmy has been recognized for his professional and personal successes.
 As Jimmy John’s started to see tremendous growth in 2003, Jimmy was recognized by Crain’s Chicago Business as one of Chicago’s “40 Under 40.”
 In 2004, Jimmy was recognized as the Ernst & Young Food & Beverage Entrepreneur of the Year, given to outstanding entrepreneurs who are building and leading dynamic and growing businesses.
 That same year, he was inducted into the CEO Hall of Fame by the Collegiate Entrepreneurs’ Organization and given the Lifetime Achievement Award at the National CEO Conference.

 Eight years later, Jimmy was recognized by Nation’s Restaurant News with the Golden Chain Award for the leadership of a successful and growing food service organization.
 In 2015, Jimmy was inducted into the Chicago Area Entrepreneurship Hall of Fame at the University of Illinois at Chicago.

 Franchise Times named Jimmy the Deal Maker of the Year in 2017 for his sale to Roark Capital and the cash out of over $2 billion to Weston Presidio.
-Franchise Times judges referred to the sale as “one of the best private equity deals of all time in the restaurant business.
+Franchise Times judges referred to the sale as “one of the best private equity deals of all time in the restaurant business.”